open-wc/open-wc/packages/codelabs/src/intermediate/lit.md

 ## Introduction

-This codelab is a followup from the [lit basics](https://open-wc.org/codelabs/#web-components-basics) codelab.
+This codelab is a followup from the [Lit basics](https://open-wc.org/codelabs/#web-components-basics) codelab.

 [lit-html](https://lit.dev/docs/components/rendering/) is an efficient, expressive and extensible HTML templating library for JavaScript.
 It lets you write HTML templates in JavaScript, then efficiently render and re-render those templates together with data to create and update DOM.